butlermatt/dsdoc/README.md

 ### `@MetaType [type]`

-If a Node or Action does not have a fixed name, such as may be the case if a node receives a name from either user input or via an external API call, then the DsDoc must include an `@MetaType` annotation which represents an internal type for the link.
-The `type` argument is required in this case.
+If a Node or Action does not have a fixed name, such as may be the case if a node receives a name from either user input or via an external API call, or if the path is duplicated amoung other nodes then the DsDoc must include a unique `@MetaType` annotation which represents an internal type for the link.
-It is an error to define both a name and MetaType.
-`type` cannot contain spaces.
+The `type` argument is required and cannot contain spaces.

 ### `@Is [isType]`